 Long story short – here are some numbers

-But I do I could give you a better feeling for a required invest when operating an operational airline dashboard.
+But I do I could give you a better feeling for a required investment when operating an operational airline dashboard.